-Wine stalls will sell you a glass of the vintage of your choice, then you sit at plastic tables by the water to try your purchases.
-A chunk of lemon bread and pressed roast duckling to start perhaps; or walnut bread with soft caillebotes cheese.
-Or foie gras, or
+Wine stalls will sell you a glass of the vintage of your choice, then you sit at plastic tables by the water to try your purchases; maybe lemon bread and pressed roast duckling to start, or walnut bread with soft caillebotes cheese.
+Or foie gras,

 vanilla-flavored batter-cake) coated with caramelized sugar, and strawberries to finish...
 Bordeaux